jmhuie/SlicerBiomech/Tutorials/DentalDynamics/README.md

 ## Additional Tips

-* If a tooth segment has a whole in it or the base is hollow, then surface area measurements will be overestimated.
+1. If a tooth segment has a hole in it or the base is hollow, then surface area measurements will be overestimated.
 Use the `SurfaceWrapSoldify` module to make the teeth solid before computing results.